Mahmoud Asgari and Ayaz Marhoni: Media reports and international reactions

 On July 19, 2005, the Iranian Students' News Agency (ISNA) posted an article in Persian describing the execution of the two youths.
 Its headline stated that they had been executed for "lavat beh onf", which means "sodomy/homosexual sex by force" and is a legal term used for rape of men by men.
 Earlier on the morning of the executions, Quds, the local daily newspaper in Mashhad, published a report on the executions.
 It gave a detailed account of how the two had raped a 13-year-old boy, and included statements by the father of the rape victim.

 The ISNA article became the center of the dispute.
 The gay-rights group, OutRage!, led by Peter Tatchell, published its own free translation of the article on July 21, suggesting that the two had been executed for engaging in consensual homosexual sex.

 Two news sources heavily involved in Iranian exile politics had meanwhile contributed to the spread of the story in English.
-On July 20, 2005, an Iranian opposition group, the National Council of Resistance, the political wing of the People's Mojahedin, released a press release about the executions.
+On July 20, 2005, an Iranian opposition group, the National Council of Resistance of Iran, the political wing of the People's Mojahedin, released a press release about the executions.
 It stated that: "The victims were charged with disrupting public order among other things."
 It did not mention the charges of rape.
 Iran Focus, a news website that is widely regarded as an affiliate of the People's Mojahedin, also published an article about the hangings, mentioning no charges at all.

 On July 22, 2005, Amnesty International issued a news release saying:

 "According to reports, they were convicted of sexual assault on a 13-year-old boy and had been detained 14 months ago.
 Prior to their execution, the two were also given 228 lashes each for drinking, disturbing the peace and theft."